 PR, to me, isn't just the ability to tell stories and sell them to the public, but also a way to change culture.
 My current PR experiences have helped me develop my leadership, work ethic, and problem-solving, and I ensure my work is of the highest quality.
 In times of struggle, my ability to think critically has resurrected projects and created work worth sharing.

-Through my time as a student, I culminated two organizational leadership roles during his time at CU.
+Through my time as a student, I culminated two organizational leadership roles during my time at CU.
 As PR secretary and Acting President for CU Jam Society, I revitalized a dying music club and grew its membership by 200% through board-led charity concerts, community engagement, and musically focused brand marketing.
-As the Events Coordinator for PRSSA, I used networking abilities to create events that satisfied the needs of the CMDI student body and create an environment that initiated student growth and triumph.
+As the Events Coordinator for PRSSA, I used networking abilities to create events that satisfied the needs of the CMDI student body and created an environment that initiated student growth and triumph.
 In both settings, I facilitated and nurtured communities that allowed campus culture to thrive.

-Being a PR professional is more than a career; it is the opportunity to drive culture further, whether it is through my passion for helping others, my love for music and culture, or simply making sure I can do a good turn daily."
+Being a PR professional is more than a career; it is the opportunity to drive culture further, whether it is through my passion for helping others, my love for music and culture, or simply making sure I can do a good turn daily.